kubernetes/website/content/en/blog/_posts/get-started-with-kubernetes-using-python.md

 3. Create a deployment and run the application in Kubernetes

 ## Prerequisites
-* [Docker Desktop with Kubernetes](https://www.docker.com/products/kubernetes) installed (see end of blog for enabling Kubernetes)
+* A Kubernetes service - I'm using [Docker Desktop with Kubernetes](https://www.docker.com/products/kubernetes) in this walkthrough, but you can use one of the others.
+See [Getting Started](https://kubernetes.io/docs/setup/) for a full listing.
 * [Python 3.7](https://www.python.org/) installed
 * [Git](https://git-scm.com/downloads) installed